Our approach to climate change

 Managing climate change risks

 We believe that one of the main drivers of the transition to a low-carbon economy will be the transformation of large corporate companies, especially in sectors with a material carbon footprint.
 SEB is a long-term major financial partner to Nordic large corporates and among the largest asset managers in the Nordic which makes us uniquely positioned to contribute to this transformation.
 Our ambition is to participate in the transformation by offering advisory leadership, innovative and sustainable financing, and investment solutions.

-As a corner stone in our efforts to manage the indirect impact the bank has developed the Customer Sustainability Classification Model, a tool that is used for assessing corporate and real estate customers’ current and future climate impacts.
+As a corner stone in our efforts to manage the indirect impact the bank has developed the Customer Sustainability Classification tool that is used for assessing corporate and real estate customers’ current and future climate impacts.
 This tool is used to engage with customers in constructive dialogues about their decarbonisation strategies.
 Hereby we can support companies in transition with advisory services and financing for potential investment needs.
-The model also enables us to measure and report on the aggregate climate impact of our credit portfolio and to set strategic goals for shifting and aligning our activities with the climate objectives of the Paris Agreement.
+The tool also enables us to measure and report on the aggregate climate impact of our credit portfolio and to set strategic goals for shifting and aligning our activities with the climate objectives of the Paris Agreement.